notagenius/virtual_laser_cutter/README.md

 Generating 3d models of the pieces which will be purduced by laser cutting

-2d .svg to 3d with 3d graphic software (Blender)
+2d .svg to 3d with graphics Software Blender

-working as a virtual laser cutter
+in short, a virtual laser cutter

 #### Demo: